 Foster carers in Scotland are not currently considered key workers.
 The Scottish Government has a list of who is eligible for coronavirus testing.
 The Fostering Network's view is that foster carers fall into priority category 1A or 1B - however, we are seeking clarification about this and are calling for foster carers to be listed explicity.

-Foster carers are entitled to a social care worker card.
+Foster carers are entitled to a social care worker card which grants them key worker status.
 Fostering services managers should have received an email from Social Care Wales about how to get the card to unregistered social care workers.
 Social Care Wales’ website details further information about the social care worker cards.
 Foster carers with covid-19 symptoms are eligible for testing and should visit the website of the local authority in which they live for details of how to book a test.

 - Fostering services have a duty to ensure the recruitment and assessment of foster carers meet the regulatory framework as laid out in legislation.